 Identifying and qualifying patients to participate in clinical trials of our product candidates is critical to our success.
 The timing of completion of our clinical trials will depend in part on the speed at which we and our partners can recruit patients to participate in testing our product candidates, and we may experience delays in our clinical trials if we encounter difficulties in enrollment.
 We may not be able to initiate or continue clinical trials for our product candidates if we are unable to locate and enroll a sufficient number of eligible patients to participate in these trials as required by the NMPA or similar regulatory authorities.
-In particular, we expect to design our clinical trials to include some patients with specific genetic mutations or markers that may make them ideal candidates for treatment.
+In particular, our clinical trials include some patients with specific genetic mutations or markers that may make them ideal candidates for treatment.
 These genetic mutations or markers, however, may have relatively low prevalence, and it may be difficult to identify patients with the applicable genetic mutations or markers.
-For example, in our planned Phase 3 clinical trial of infigratinib as part of the PROOF trial led by QED, we plan to focus on enrolling patients who have advanced, metastatic or inoperable CCA with FGFR2 gene fusions, which limits the total size of the patient population available for such trial and may cause delays in the clinical trial.
-In addition, our or our partners' ability to enroll patients has been and may be further delayed by the evolving COVID-19 pandemic and we do not know the extent and scope of such delays at this point.
+For example, we are studying infigratinib in gastric cancer patients with FGFR2 gene amplifications, which limits the total size of the addressable patient population available and may cause delays in clinical development.
 The inability to enroll a sufficient number of patients with the applicable genetic mutation or marker or that meet other applicable criteria for our clinical trials has resulted in and could result in further significant delays and could require us to abandon one or more clinical trials altogether.
+In addition, our or our partners' ability to enroll patients has been and may be further delayed by the COVID-19 pandemic.

 In addition, some of our competitors have ongoing clinical trials for product candidates that treat the same indications as our product candidates, and patients who would otherwise be eligible for our clinical trials may instead enroll in clinical trials of our competitors' product candidates.
-For example, there are ongoing clinical trials, or we expect clinical trials to be initiated, in China of investigational therapeutic candidates for the treatment of CCA, HCM and RSV.
+For example, there are ongoing clinical trials, or we expect clinical trials to be initiated, in China of investigational therapeutic candidates for the treatment of gastric cancer, HCM, non-small cell lung cancer and other indications that we are pursuing, or may in the future pursue.